MontiCore/tutorial/01.automata/README.md

 ```

 #### Exercise 5
-Read Chapter 9 of the MontiCore Reference Manual.
+Read Chapter 9 of the MontiCore Handbook.
 The skeleton for the Context Condition `TransitionSourceIsState` is given in the Getting Started project.
 Complete this CoCo with the help of the symbol table
  and test your implementation by executing the test `testTransitionSourceDoesNotExist` in the class `CoCoTest`.